sawwheet/sawwheet.com/content/posts/live-a-life-of-wonder.md

 to replicate it exactly.
 I must keep in mind my wants and needs.

 I have been able to maintain a state of gratiude and see with a sense of clarity.
-I feel like I was able to nourish my joy and appreciation for life, while saying no thank you to my suffering.
-I do this by channeling my inner Thich Nhat Hanh.
-Yes I feel the sadness and confusion of a break up arrive throughout the day, but I let it go.
-It is ok to feel that sadness, and I show compassion towards it, but I do not need to feed it.
+I feel like I was able to nourish my joy and appreciation for life, and let go of the difficult emotions and dissatisfaction.
+I find that the good days are not the absence of these difficult emotions, but rather the ability to let them pass without any grasping.
+It is a matter of letting them come with acceptance, but not feeding them.
 This is easier said than done on many days, but it is important to remember that it is possible.
 This is where faith becomes important.
 When I am feeling stuck, and that life is not worth living, I need to have faith that genuine that joy and optimism is possible in any situation.
 I need to have faith that feeling this joy and wonder makes life worth living and that I should fight through whatever battle it is that I am facing.

 There is beauty to experience in this world as long as there is consciousness.
 You will never have all the answers, but as long as there is a mind, there is a way to build a beautiful